-What a Title Search Covers in Los Angeles – The Basics
+What a Title Search Covers in Riverside – The Basics

 A title search aims to protect both buyers and sellers by finding out whether any back taxes are owed on the property and whether there are any liens against it.
 Basically, it ensures that the seller is in fact the rightful and full owner and can legally sell the property.
 It protects buyers from unwittingly taking on debt in the purchase and sellers from being the cause of that and then being subject to legal action.